langzizhixin/wav2lip_288x288/README.md

 1. Add video cutting codes.
 2. Add filelists to generate code.
 3. Trained 600 people, 30 hours, and over 30000 pieces of data.
-4. Open sourced the checkpoint for a discriminator with 150000 steps and a val_rass of 0.28.
+4. Open sourced the checkpoint for a discriminator with 150000 steps and a val_loss of 0.28.
-5. Open sourced a checkpoint for a generator with 360000 steps and a val_rass of 0.25.
+5. Open sourced a checkpoint for a generator with 360000 steps and a val_loss of 0.35.
-6. Dear friends, you can load pre training weights for easy subsequent training.
+6. Dear friends, we did not release the best weights, we hope you can continue training, you can load pre training weights for easy subsequent training.

 # wav2lip-288x288 Project situation